time4tea/gopro-dashboard-overlay/README.md

 Install locally using `pip`, or use the provided Docker image

+Optional: Some widgets require the `cairo` library - which must be installed separately.

 ### Installing and running with docker

 The docker image is a new thing and still a bit experimental... please file an issue if you find any problems.